NVIDIA/cccl/docs/cub/tuning.rst

 Definitions
 --------------------------------------------------------------------------------

-Let's define some terms that will be used throughout the documentation.
 We omit the word "tuning" but assume it in the definitions for all terms below, so those terms may mean something else in a more generic context.